University of Arizona Global Campus: Mount St. Clare College/Franciscan University (of the Prairies) (1918–2005)

 Seeing a need for higher education in Clinton County, Iowa, and the surrounding area, the Sisters of Saint Francis founded Mount St. Clare College in 1918.
 This liberal arts institution was also an approved teacher education college from 1932 to 1954.
-In 1942, 60% of the rural teachers in Clinton County and 62% of the teachers in the city of Clinton school system had received all their training from Mount St. Clare College.
+In 1942, 60 percent of the rural teachers in Clinton County and 62 percent of the teachers in the city of Clinton school system had received all their training from Mount St. Clare College.
 In 1950, the North Central Association of Colleges and Schools first accredited Mount St. Clare College.
 The college acquired a convent building, new library, new gymnasium, the Science Building, and Durham Residence Hall and became coeducational in 1967.
 The 24 acre campus was about a half mile from the Mississippi River and about a mile north of U.S. Route 30.
 The most notable building on campus was St. Clare Hall, which served as the Mount St. Clare Convent, Novitiate, Academy, and College.
 Durham and Regis Halls provided residence to on campus students.
 For the 1979–1980 school year, the college received approval for its first four-year degree, a bachelor's program in business administration.
 The same year, Mount St. Clare Academy merged with St. Mary's High School in Clinton, forming Mater Dei High School (now known as Prince of Peace Preparatory).
 With the space freed by the academy's merger, the school began to offer more four-year programs.
 In 1997, the sisters moved off campus into their new mother house, The Canticle.
 In 1998, the Durgin Educational Center was opened, which included new athletic facilities, including Kehl arena.
 In 2003, Mount St. Clare College changed its name to The Franciscan University.
 The university also offered its first master's degree online.
 In September 2004, the school modified its name to The Franciscan University of the Prairies in order to avoid confusion with similarly named schools.